- Admission to the Undergraduate Programs in Education

 - Master of Arts in Teaching: Applicants must submit official copies of passing scores for the PRAXIS I examination.

-- Master of Education: Reading program applicants must submit a copy of their current teaching credential.
+- Master of Education: Reading or TESOL programs applicants must submit a copy of their current teaching credential.

 Candidates for admission to graduate degree programs in the School of Education must submit the following documents to the Office of Admissions: